vopani/sudokuib/README.md

 ...

 #### Local
-The repository can be cloned to view the data locally.
+The data can be viewed locally by cloning the repository.

 ```bash
 git clone https://github.com/vopani/sudokuib.git